-This vegan Thai fried ice cream recipe is guaranteed to win friends.
-If it doesn’t, get new friends.
+This vegan Thai fried ice cream recipe is guaranteed to win over your friends.
+If it doesn't, get new friends.

 My first experience, like that of many Americans, of fried ice cream was at Chi-Chi's, a now defunt (in the US, at least) chain of Tex-Mex restaurants that was a market leader in the 1980s.
 First vanilla ice cream was rolled in cinnamon sugar and then coated in crushed cornflakes.
 A few hours in the freezer solidified the balls, which were then flash fried and served on a crispy flour torilla with whipped cream.
 Easily veganised, I've made the Chi-Chi's version a few times over the years.